 Skip to content

 It is hoped that these bush trips will relieve the pressures experienced by young people in town or community life, and allow them to identify and work through problems that are affecting them.
-These trips also aim to provide youth with alternative activities to harmful behaviours, and provide information and activities that will benefit their mind and bodies.
+These trips also aim to provide young people with alternative activities to harmful behaviours, and provide information and activities that will benefit their mind and bodies.

-Abstract adapted from the Yiriman project
+Abstract adapted from the Yiriman Project

-Ph: (08) 9191 2922
+Ph: (08) 9191 5317